-This program provides a course of study and experience that will enhance the ability of the Power Plant Technology students to provide quality energy services of a superior value in a safe and environmentally responsible nature.
+This program provides a course of study and experience that will enhance the ability of the Power Plant Technology students to provide guality energy services of a superior value in a safe and environmentally responsible nature.
 Students will be trained as power plant operators, a career that is not only in high demand, but is financially rewarding.

-General Education (Minimum 17 credits) Credits General education coursework can be completed from within or outside of the major field of study.
+General education coursework can be completed from within or outside of the major field of study